James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 He will be born to a woman, a harlot from the tribe of Dan in Israel, having 600 cubits in the length of his body and 400 in width.
 And he will have one eye in his forehead, one ear in his head, (and his) lip hanging down to his chest.
 He will have no upper teeth or knees; the soles of his feet (will be) round like the wheels of a cart.
 One rib will be visible in his left side without others.
 The hairs of his head will be black and terrible.
 A threefold fume will go out through his nose like a sulfurous flame reaching up to heaven.
 He will be raised in Chorazin; after that he will dwell in the city of Bethsaida, but only for a few days.

 Conclusion.
 What is the value of studying this literature?
 As Burke observes in his introduction to the volume, Christian apocrypha provides an insight into the diversity of early Christian beliefs.
-In fact, much of this literature could be describe as Christian interpretation of canonical documents.
-For example, the Revelation of the Magi reflects an early Christian interest in the Jesus’s first visitors in Matthew Gospel.
+In fact, much of this literature could be described as a Christian interpretation of canonical documents.
+For example, the Revelation of the Magi reflects an early Christian interest in Jesus’s first visitors in Matthew’s Gospel.
 It is likely a book such as the Acts of Titus was produced by Christians on Crete and reflects their traditions on the origin of their community.
 The Acts of Cornelius in part explains the presence of a painting of Cornelius in Caesarea.

 This collection of “More Noncanonical Scriptures” offers students of the early church a rich collection of texts.
 New Testament Apocrypha series will continue to serve scholarship for years to come.